 The plethora of transcriptomic datasets available in public databases can potentially be harnessed not only to understand phylogenetic interrelationships but also to investigate the dynamics of gene repertoire evolution.
 However, its immediate use would require effective data mining and integration.
 More specifically, since most genes are expressed basally in most tissues (Ramsköld et al. 2009; Gu et al. 2021), transcriptomic data from a species can be used as a proxy of its proteome.
 The combination and joint analysis of data from several species allows the interrogation of the dynamics of gene family evolution at macroevolutionary scales.
 This approach has been followed to investigate evolutionary dynamics in complex gene families in clades such as land plants (Geng et al. 2021), insects (Thoma et al. 2019) or molluscs (De Oliveira et al. 2016), and has also been leveraged to investigate macroevolutionary patterns of gene gain and loss across animal phyla (De Oliveira et al. 2016; Fernández and Gabaldón 2020).

 Unique among related databases, we present here Metazoan Assemblies from Transcriptomic Ensembles (MATEdb v1), a continuously updated and curated database of hundreds of high-quality transcriptome assemblies from different animal phyla.
 The database included both retrieved raw transcriptomic data from public databases and datasets generated by us.
 We performed a de novo transcriptome assembly and after a quality filtering process, we evaluated the integrity score of the gene content against the scores of the BUSCO database.
 We complement the repository with high-quality genome gene annotations, which are often not readily available from sequencing projects.
 We provide orthology-based gene annotations for all datasets as well.
-The main differences between MATEdb and other databases (eg, MolluscDB, Liu et al. 2021) are as follows: (i) the datasets included in MATEdb are all high quality (i.e. high BUSCO completeness).
+The main differences between MATEdb and other databases (e.g., MolluscDB, Liu et al. 2021) are as follows: (i) the datasets included in MATEdb are all high quality (i.e. high BUSCO completeness).
 This is key to minimize biases during downstream analyses such as orthology inference or gene repertoire evolution studies; (ii) all datasets in MATEdb have been analyzed with the exact same pipeline.
-This is to our belief one of the most valuable features of our resource, since different versions of the same software (e.g. Trinity) change substantially (e.g. in our experience the number of ‘genes’ inferred with Trinity may vary up to one order of magnitude depending on the version); (iii) MATEdb pays more attention to lineage representation than to the total number of datasets included, ie we prioritize the inclusion of the main lineages within each phyla over the number of species included.
+This is to our belief one of the most valuable features of our resource, since different versions of the same software (e.g. Trinity) change substantially (e.g. in our experience the number of ‘genes’ inferred with Trinity may vary up to one order of magnitude depending on the version); (iii) MATEdb pays more attention to lineage representation than to the total number of datasets included, i.e. we prioritize the inclusion of the main lineages within each phyla over the number of species included.
 We believe that MATEdb is a valuable resource that will promote and accelerate research on animal evolutionary studies while saving thousands of hours of computational work in a call for open and collaborative science.